This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

-You can also capture frustrations, questions, pain points expressed by your customers and use those too by demonstrating how you’ll help overcome them:
+Pay attention to frustrations, questions, and pain points expressed by your customers and use those too by demonstrating how you’ll help overcome them:

 Client: “I’m so overwhelmed with all there is to learn about ___________(problem)” becomes…

 Your copy: “When you’re overwhelmed with all there is to learn about___________(problem), I help you by___________(your solution).”

-2. Does your website copy pass the “So what?” test?
+2. Make sure your copy passes the “so what?” test

 When you’re editing your copy, put yourself in the position of your customer and ask yourself, “So what?”

 “I love designing websites, it’s my passion!”

 If it doesn’t pass the test — if it’s not relevant or useful to them, get rid of it or re-work it so they can see themselves in your message.
-Your copy is most effective when it’s written with your customer in mind — what’s in it for them?
+Your copy is most effective when it’s written with your customer in mind… what’s in it for them?
 How does it relate to or benefit them?